 Carrot + Garden Mint MargaritasJump to Recipe

 A few years ago on my first trip to Cabo, I discovered Flora Farm‘s infamous farmaritas- AKA carrot margaritas.
 Before I dive in to this, I’ll quickly state that Flora Farms still remains one of my favorite restaurants I’ve ever been to.
 Their field to table trademark, justifies the entire experience- from the food they serve to the striking earthy ambiance.
-I still reminisce about it from time to time and can’t wait until the next time I’m back there. *We ARE keeping our vacation to Cabo this year but remaining in one location due to COVID-19 restrictions.* I could go on and on about the craftiness of this gorgeous place, but for the sake of time, I’ll place their website link here for you to take a look for yourself.
+I still reminisce about it from time to time and can’t wait until the next time I’m back there.
+I could go on and on about the craftiness of this gorgeous place, but for the sake of time, I’ll place their website link here for you to take a look for yourself.
 It’s truly a place that can’t be mistaken, or missed when in Cabo.